 - Arktos, the main villain of Tabaluga, is an Evil Overlord snowman who wishes to cover the world in ice and snow.

 - Der Schneemann or The Snowman was a short animated film made in Nazi Germany by Hans Fischerkoesen.
 (Excerpt here.)
+It may be the Trope Maker.

 - The Abominable Snowman from House of Mouse actually looks like this and nothing like an actual Yeti at all.